-In past years, Land obtained a favorable settlement for a Fortune 10 company in a dispute over a well pad accident that caused an uncontrolled release.
-He obtained a final judgment in favor of a 50% owner of a trucking company after a jury trial on breach of fiduciary duty claims.
+In 2016, Land successfully defended a financial advisor sued by a competitor after the advisor participated in a Texas attorney general’s investigation into price-fixing and collusion in the municipal utility district bond refinancing market.
+The state court dismissed all claims and awarded attorney’s fees and sanctions to Land’s client.
+In past years, Land obtained a summary judgment for a global energy concern that a $1,000,000 liquidated damages clause in an oil and gas lease was an unenforceable penalty.
+Land obtained a favorable settlement for a Fortune 10 company in a dispute over a well pad accident that caused an uncontrolled release.
+He obtained a final judgment in favor of a trucking company owner after a jury trial on breach of fiduciary duty claims.
 He represented a small contractor over claims for compensation owed for its work constructing a pipeline across the Tigris River at the height of the Iraqi insurgency.
-He also briefed and argued an insurance coverage issue in an arbitration for a global accounting firm resulting in a seven-figure award.
+He also briefed and argued an insurance coverage issue in arbitration for a global accounting firm resulting in a seven-figure award.
 Land successfully defended a drill bit manufacturer against misappropriation of trade secrets claims brought by a much larger competitor.
 He also successfully represented a new artificial lift venture whose employees were accused of misappropriating their former employer’s trade secrets.
-He briefed and argued an appeal to the Texas Court of Appeals that reversed a nearly $1 million judgment against his clients, a small E&P company and its owner.
+He briefed and argued an appeal that reversed a nearly $1 million judgment against his clients, a small E&P company and its owner.

 Land received his J.D., summa cum laude, from Pepperdine University School of Law in 2005.
 After law school, Land served as law clerk to the Honorable Diarmuid F. O’Scannlain, United States Circuit Judge for the Ninth Circuit.